CheongLoic/ECE-NodeJS-Lab-2019/README.md

 Add a readme.md file with title, introduction, run instructions and your name

 ## Run instructions
-1. Choose an editor of your choice with a terminal (VS Code, WebStorm, etc.)
+1. Choose an editor of your choice (VS Code, WebStorm, Atom, Sublime Text, TextWrangler, Notepad++; etc.)

 2. Download the lab

-Clone the repository wherever you want with the command line :
+Clone the repository wherever you want with the command line at the terminal:
 ```
 cd PathOfYourChoice
 git clone https://github.com/CheongLoic/ece-nodejs-Lab1.git